 Our operations rely on the secure collection, retrieval, storage, transmission and other processing of confidential, sensitive, proprietary and other types of data and information that is managed internally and with third-party vendors.
 We and our vendors are subject to security risks, including cyber-attacks and other security incidents, such as phishing scams or other social engineering attacks, hacking, tampering, intrusions, viruses, malware (including ransomware) and denial-of-service attacks.
 Cybersecurity risks also may derive from fraud or malice on the part of our employees or third parties, or may result from human error, software bugs, server malfunctions, software or hardware failure or other technological failure.
 In some cases, these risks are heightened when employees are working remotely.
 Our and our vendors' use of mobile and cloud technologies may also increase our risk for such threats.
 We may be exposed to more targeted and more sophisticated cyber-attacks and other security incidents aimed at accessing certain information on our systems and networks because of our role or prominence in the global marketplace, including client portfolio data, the composition of our indexes and MSCI ESG Research ratings of corporate issuers.
 Any such threats may cause material interruptions or malfunctions in our or our vendors' products or services, networks, systems, websites, applications, data or data processing, or may otherwise compromise the availability, confidentiality or integrity of data or information in our possession.
-Additionally, while we conduct due diligence during the acquisition process, acquired businesses may not have invested as heavily in security measures and technology, and this may introduce additional security risk.
+Additionally, while we conduct due diligence during the acquisition process, acquired businesses may not have invested as heavily in security misk.
 In the past, we have experienced cyber-attacks of varying degrees, including denial-of-service attacks.
-There can be no assurance that there will not be material adverse effects relating to these types of incidents in the future, in particular as these incidents have generally become increasingly frequent, sophisticated, difficult to detect and difficult to successfully defend against and may see their frequency increased, and effectiveness enhanced, by the use of AI.
+There can be no assurance that there will not be material adverse effects relating to these types of incidents in the future, in particulars as these incidents have generally become increasingly frequent, sophisticated, difficult to d